danny-avila/LibreChat/docs/install/configuration/custom_config.md

         tools: ["dalle", "tavily_search_results_json", "azure-ai-search", "traversaal_search"]
       ```

+      **Notes**:

-      **Note**: At the moment, only tools that have credentials provided for them via .env file can be used with modelSpecs, unless the user already had the tool installed.
+      - At the moment, only tools that have credentials provided for them via .env file can be used with modelSpecs, unless the user already had the tool installed.
+      - You can find the names of the tools to filter in [`api/app/clients/tools/manifest.json`](https://github.com/danny-avila/LibreChat/blob/main/api/app/clients/tools/manifest.json)
+          - Use the `pluginKey` value
+      - Also, any listed under the ".well-known" directory [`api/app/clients/tools/.well-known`](https://github.com/danny-avila/LibreChat/blob/main/api/app/clients/tools/.well-known)
+          - Use the `name_for_model` value

 #### **assistant_options**